DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ### How to disable?

--  Set replaySampleRate to 0
 - Remove startSessionReplayRecording()
+- Set replaySampleRate to 0 to stop collecting resources and long tasks that are added to the usage for this feature

 ## Further Reading